yuyu2172/image-labelling-tool/examples/ssd/README.md

 ### Example

-In order to try these scripts without annotating images, a sample annotations are provided.
+In order to try these scripts without annotating images, sample annotations are provided.
 They are bounding box annotations around an orange or an apple.

 It can be downloaded from here.